-Attainment and progress of SEN pupils in analysed each half term as part of the Senior Leadership Team's monitoring process.
-As a result of this analysis, next steps to support progress are put in place and then evaluated at the end of the next half term.
-In addition to this, analysis is made 3 times a year of the progress of children within intervention groups, and at the end of this period plans are put in place for further support as needed.
+Attainment and progress of SEN pupils is analysed every second term as part of the Senior Leadership Team's monitoring process.
+This process includes analysis of interventions on a pupil level and also to evaluate their overall effectiveness.
+From this analysis, next steps to support progress are identified and plans are put in place for further support as needed.